 Watching dolphins is just as fun as spotting whales!
 I also found a great spot to see them daily.
 There is a dirt trail that runs down the hill at Pat Morton Lookout.
 If you walk all the way down to the waters edge there is a seat you can sit on to watch the sunrise.
 Either sit there, or head further down towards the large stones by the water and the pandanus tree.
 It was here James and I witnessed something pretty spectacular.
 Over a hundred dolphins swam past us one morning!
 First, it started with a pod of around 20, followed by another 20 and then another!
 They did not stop.
 All heading towards Byron Bay.
 By the end, we believe we saw at least 200 of them.
 It was a pretty exciting moment!

 In collaboration with Summer Bright Lager.

 Living on the Northern Beaches in Sydney, you don’t see too many palm trees.
 Lennox Head is one of the first places as you head up the New South Wales coast where you start to see a lot of them.
 It’s the first feeling of getting towards a more tropical setting.
 For a summer lover like myself, this is a great feeling!
 Sometimes it really is the little things that make you feel happy and grateful for the life you live.

-One aspect that makes Lennox Head so special is it’s just a stones throw away from the hinterland.
+One aspect that makes Lennox Head so special is that it’s just a stone’s throw away from the hinterland.
 Driving through endless green hills is always a nice change from the coast.
-It’s also refreshing to take a drive through the farms here and stop off at their little roadside stalls where you can pick up fresh fruit and vegetables.
+It’s also refreshing to take a drive through the farms here and stop off at their little roadside stalls where you can pick up fresh fruits and vegetables.
 My sister, James and I had an awesome day exploring this area.
 We spent time in Newrybar, Minyon Falls (and the delicious Doma Cafe in Federal for some much needed sushi).

 So, is a move to Lennox Head on the cards?